How Often Should You Clean Your House? Room By Room Tips

 The sink should be cleaned daily or every few days, especially if you have kids that spit out their toothpaste.

 Toilets can get gross too.
-It’s not just the human waste that makes a toilet look bad.
+It’s not just human waste that makes a toilet look bad.
 Hard water stains the toilet.
-Even toilets in bathrooms you don’t use often quickly appear dirty thanks to the mineral build up.
+Even toilets in bathrooms you don’t use often quickly appear dirty thanks to the mineral build-up.
 It’s easy to clean a toilet without harsh chemicals.

 Bath towels are a breeding ground for bacteria.
 It’s easy to put off washing bath towels and hand towels, but try to clean them a couple of times a week.
 A bath mat and tub can also attract bacteria.
 Clean your tub, shower, and bath mats regularly.

 Shower heads are easy to clean.
 How often you clean shower heads depends on how hard your water is.